refinedev/refine/documentation/docs/ui-frameworks/mui/hooks/resource/useMenu.md

 title: useMenu
 ---

-import customMenu from '@site/static/img/guides-and-concepts/hooks/useMenu/mui-custom-menu.gif';
+import customMenu from '@site/static/img/guides-and-concepts/hooks/useMenu/mui/custom-menu.gif';

-import customMenuLogout from '@site/static/img/guides-and-concepts/hooks/useMenu/mui-custom-menu-logout.gif';
+import customMenuLogout from '@site/static/img/guides-and-concepts/hooks/useMenu/mui/custom-menu-logout.gif';

-import customMobileMenu from '@site/static/img/guides-and-concepts/hooks/useMenu/mui-custom-menu-mobile.gif';
+import customMobileMenu from '@site/static/img/guides-and-concepts/hooks/useMenu/mui/custom-menu-mobile.gif';

-`useMenu` is used to get menu items of the default sidebar.
-These items include a link to dashboard page (if it exists) and links to the user defined resources (passed as children to `<Refine>`).
+`useMenu` is used to get menu items from the default sidebar.
+These items include a link to the dashboard page (if it exists) and links to the user defined resources (passed as children to `<Refine>`).
 This hook can also be used to build custom menus, which is also used by default sidebar to show menu items.

 ```ts